kusumietamagoo/kusumietamagoo/README.md

 Software Engineer , Web Developer , AI/ML enthusiast.
 -----------------------------------

-I am a passionate and dedicated individual with expertise in programming languages such as C++, Java, Python and JavaScript with a strong foundation in software development, artificial intelligence, and machine learning.
+A passionate and dedicated individual with expertise in programming languages such as C++, Java, Python and JavaScript with a strong foundation in software development, artificial intelligence, and machine learning.
 I thrive on building scalable, real-world solutions that blend innovation with functionality.
 Whether it’s writing efficient code, architecting intelligent systems, or exploring the cutting edge of technology, I approach every challenge with curiosity and a problem-solving mindset.
-Proficient in modern programming languages, cloud services, and AI frameworks, I’m committed to continuous learning and staying ahead in this rapidly evolving tech landscape.
+Proficient in modern programming languages, cloud services, and AI frameworks,SQL and Web Development.
+Committed to continuous learning and staying ahead in this rapidly evolving tech landscape.
 I aspire to contribute meaningfully to impactful products and be part of teams that shape the future of technology.
 * 🌍  I'm based in India
 * ✉️  You can contact me at [kusumieta.magoo@gmail.com](mailto:kusumieta.magoo@gmail.com)
 * 🖥️  You can visit me at [LinkedIn](https://www.linkedin.com/in/kusumieta-magoo-b53a62282/)